Bonken: Object

 Bonken is fundamentally a trick-taking game with the exception of the Domino contract.
 A trick is taken by the player who played the highest card of the led suit or, if applicable, the one who played the highest trump.
 The card rankings are as usual, the Ace being high and 2 low.
 Players are obliged to follow suit if able to do so.
 If there are trumps, a player is allowed (not required) to play a trump if he cannot follow suit.

-Gameplay
+Deal

 One of the players starts as dealer and shuffles the deck.
 After this, he deals every player 13 cards.
 The cards are dealt clockwise.
 The player who sits across the table from the dealer can choose which of the rounds is played.
 He is not allowed to choose a round that has already been played.
 The player to the right of the dealer starts doubling.
 After the descriptions of the rounds is the explanation of doubling.
 The player on the left of the dealer plays the leading card.
 After the first trick the player who took that trick plays the next leading card.
 After each round the cards are shuffled and dealt by the player to the left of the previous dealer.

 As noted before, each of the rounds has its own goal.